Ventient Energy A'Chruach Wind Farm Community Fund

 How are decisions made?

-The Panel of up to six members includes a mixture of community councillors and other members of the community with local knowledge and interests:
+The panel of up to six members includes a mixture of community councillors and other members of the community with local knowledge and interests.
+Each Community Council has one member plus two other residents from their community.

-- Dunadd (Barbara Halliday, Sue Maclean, Morag Goodfellow)
+- Dunadd: Barbara Halliday, Sue Maclean, Doris Linstead